Folk magic and the Latter Day Saint movement: Treasure digs led by Walters

 In 1822 and 1823, Luman Walters served as a seer for a treasure dig on the property of Abner Cole in Palmyra.
 Alvin Smith, Joseph Smith and their father reportedly participated in this dig.
 Walters possessed a magical book and a seer stone, which he used to locate buried treasure.

 Abner Cole recalled that "Walters the Magician" had drawn magic circles and "sacrificed a Cock for the purpose of propitiating the prince of spirits" during the treasure dig.
-Cole describe Walters has having a ceremonial sword, a seer stone, a stuffed toad, and a book in Latin.
-Cole recalled that Walters was "once committed to the jail of this country for juggling" Cole recalls that the dig ended in disappointment."
+Cole described Walters as having a ceremonial sword, a seer stone, a stuffed toad, and a book in Latin.
+Cole recalled that Walters was "once committed to the jail of this country for juggling".
+He also stated that the dig ended in disappointment.

 An engraving from the 1825 book The astrologer of the nineteenth century features a symbol on a shield that also appears on the 'Holiness to the Lord' lamen.

 Walters claimed the enchantment on the treasure was too great for him to lift.
 Before departing Palmyra, Walters reportedly singled out Joseph Smith as the one with the power to obtain the treasure.
 Walters "pointed out Joseph Smith, who was sitting quietly among a group of men in the tavern, and said, 'There was the young man that could find [the treasure]', and cursed and swore about him in a scientific manner: awful!"

 D. Michael Quinn speculates that the "Holiness to the Lord" lamen was constructed in August or September 1823 to allow a 'pure youth' to contact a 'good spirit', perhaps by Walters.